BUS SERVICES IN HONG KONG

 From 3rd February 2024 KMB new route 230R, operating on weekends and public holidays between Kowloon Station and Ma Wan, became the first route to be operated entirely by double-deck electric buses.
 Also in February 2024 KMB announced it had purchased ten electric double-deck buses from British manufacturer Alexander Dennis expected to enter service in the first half of 2024 subject to Transport Dept approval.
 KMB already has 82 electric buses in service from Chinese manufacturer BYD including 42 double-deckers.

 Hong Kong's first hydrogen double-decker bus, purchased by Citybus, received approval in November 2023 and had successfully completed 200km of testing at the company's West Kowloon Depot by February 2024 following which road testing without passengers was undertaken before the bus entered service on 25th February 2024 operating between Kai Tak and Cheung Sha Wan on route 20.
 The bus will also operate on routes 20A and 20M in the next phase of its introduction.
+The bus was scheduled to make its first cross-harbour journey on 14th July 2024 on route 170 Wah Fu - Sha Tin Station.
 The bus which has a passenger capacity of 119 takes 15 minutes to refuel for a range of 400km.
-Hydrogen buses are not permitted to operate through tunnels and the bus will operate in the Kai Tak area of Kowloon.
+Hydrogen buses were originally not permitted to operate through tunnels and the bus operates in the Kai Tak area of Kowloon.
+However, in March 2024 the Inter-departmental Working Group on Using Hydrogen as a Fuel granted permission for hydrogen vehicles to use Hong Kong's extensive network of tunnels.
 Citybus plans to introduce a further five hydrogen buses into service in 2025 based at its Chong Fu Depot on Hong Kong Island and intends for its entire fleet to be hydrogen powered by 2045.